jackyzha0/jackyzha0.github.io/content/thoughts/From Counterculture to Cyberculture.md

 "As a variety of economic sociologists have noted, the mid-1980s saw hierarchical firms in many industries and several nations reorganize themselves as project oriented networks.
 They laid off workers, broke component elements of firms into semi-independent project teams, and decentralized their management structure."

-"Although the hive had a queen, he pointed outm it was governmed by the rule-driven behaviour of its many memebers.
+"Although the hive had a queen, he pointed out it was governed by the rule-driven behaviour of its many members.
 In the hive one could see 'the true democracy and all distributed governance'.
 One could also see the faded image of New Communalism.
-Leveled, collaborative, linked by invisible signals and shared feelings, Kelly's hive was a sort of natural commune."
+Leveled, collaborative, linked by invisible signals and shared feelings, Kelly's hive was a sort of natural commune." (more on [collaborative-thinking](posts/collaborative-thinking.md))

 "Together, *Wired* suggested, this digital generation would do what the New Communalists had failed to accomplish: they would tear down hierarchies, undermine the sorts of corporations and governments that had spawned them, and, in the hierarchies' place, create a peer-to-peer, collaborative society, interlinked by invisible currents of energy and information."